Overview

 If you have labor signs at 37 weeks or more

 If you have signs of labor at 37 weeks or more, your doctor may tell you to call when your labor becomes more active.
-Symptoms of active labor include:
+During active labor:

-- Contractions that are hard to talk through.
+- Contractions get stronger and are hard to talk through.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.